usdot-jpo-ode/wzdx/spec-content/enumerated-types/LaneStatus.md

 # LaneStatus Enumerated Type
 The status of a lane for the traveling public.

-This enumerated type is also used by the [RoadRestrictionFeed](https://github.com/usdot-jpo-ode/TDx/blob/main/spec-content/enumerated-types/LaneStatus.md).

 ## Values
 Value | Description
 --- | ---